-We Are Big BeingsPosted on Friday, November 2nd, 2012 at 10:10 am in All of Jennifer Lehr MFT's Blog, Empowerment, Marriage and Relationships, Self Help, Self Reflection.
+We Are Big BeingsPosted on Friday, November 2nd, 2012 at 10:10 am in All Posts, Empowerment, Marriage & Relationship Help, Self Reflection, Self-Help.

 It’s all in that story.
 Everything I need to confront; what we all need to look at.
 My anger and negative thinking directed towards the cause of my illness isn’t helping me.
 It doesn’t make me feel better.
 Yet the idea of sending these organisms love feels challenging.